 In addition to the possibilities mentioned above, you can obviously conduct a survey amongst your website visitors and trace feedback about the website.
 The surveys are usually easy to set up and in some cases also offer possibilities to analyse the quantitative data (no text analysis).

-For many tools it is also possible to apply some more complex routing to the questionnaire (for example, if respondent answers “x“ to question 3, go to question 4, if respondent answers “y“, go to question 5).
+For many tools it is also possible to apply some more complex routing to the questionnaire (for example, the respondent answers “x“ to question 3, go to question 4, if the respondent answers “y“, go to question 5).

-Contrary to most Website VoC tools, the possibilities to target in a survey-oriented manner on certain click behaviour is limited, and the respondent is usually diverted to a separate landing page.
+Contrary to most Website VoC tools, the possibilities to target in a survey-oriented manner on certain click behaviour are limited, and the respondent is usually diverted to a separate landing page.

 Source: SurveyMonkey